nubbsterr/ELK-SIEM-Setup/README.md

 # SIEM Features
 <strong>Basic features</strong> should include:
-- Log ingestion (mainly network-related logs and OS log data for initial testing.
-Beats can be used for ingest.)
+- Log ingestion and indexing
-- Log parsing/querying (KQL can easily query for us + Beats for basic parsing.)
+- Log parsing/querying
-- Dashboards (Kibana duh)
+- Dashboards
-- Alerts (Achieved inside the actual SIEM UI)
+- Alerts

+Other features like event correlation, root cause analysis, ML and whatnot are achieved in more advanced software like EDRs and XDRs, which we will not be making anytime soon.

 # What You Will Learn!
 By the end of this project, <strong>you are going to know a lot of stuff</strong>; you'll have basically done a fair portion of what a SOC analyst does in their like:
 - Understand the workings of a SIEM, from ingest to visuallizing the data.
 - Understand how Elasticsearch, Beats and Kibana work together to create a SIEM.
-- Understand what a CA is, the signing process, and how SSL certificates function.
+- Understand what a [CA](https://en.wikipedia.org/wiki/Certificate_authority) is, the signing process, and how SSL certificates function.
 - Establish simulated attacks in a controlled environment and employ root cause analysis.
-- Understand MITRE ATT&CK and using it to show TTPs of an attack.
+- Understand [MITRE ATT&CK](https://attack.mitre.org/) and using it to show TTPs of an attack.
-- Understand the Kill Chain framework; understand the attacker POV.
+- Understand the [Kill Chain framework](https://www.lockheedmartin.com/en-us/capabilities/cyber/cyber-kill-chain.html); understand the attacker POV.
 - Understand incident response measures for triaging attacks.

 # The Setup Begins